SilentTiger/quill-delta-enhanced/README.md

 ```

 No matter how complicated the content of embedContent is, for doc, the length of embedContent is always 1.
+In addition, a number type 'key' attribute has been added to the insert operation to mark the unique insert operation.
+For the role of the key, refer to the part that introduces the new diff algorithm below.

 ### enhance retain operator
 The original retain operation of quill-delta can only be of type number.
 On this basis, a delta type is added, for example: